 Having viewed the property, if I decide I want to apply for the tenancy, what happens next?

 You would need to complete the Application Form (either handed to you at the viewing or available on this site).
-Once we are in receipt of this together with the Setting Up Fee, the property will be reserved for you pending credit checks.
+Once we are in receipt of this, the property will be reserved for you pending credit checks.
 If you have not already provided us with the documentary evidence requested (eg ID, payslips etc), you would have a maximum of 5 working days to do this.

 If you wish to bring the application in to the office then you must ring to make an appointment.
 Once we have received the application we will take up the necessary references.
 References are taken from a reputable Credit Reference Agency who will be passed your details in all cases.

 Now that I have completed the application am I sure of getting the tenancy?

 Not necessarily – we will need to complete our referencing procedure before we can offer you the tenancy.
 You must supply any documentation that we have requested within 5 working days – the documentation required will have been agreed prior to you completing the application form.
 Failure to do this will invalidate this application.

 It will depend on how quickly the reference requests are responded to but in most cases we are able to offer the tenancy within a few days.
 Some applications will take longer, for instance, if we ask for additional paperwork, a guarantor etc, but we will do our best to let you know as soon as possible.

 I've only lived at my current address for six months; will it help if I supply a previous address?